iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> Never really got to see how the app worked.
+Got COVID, but never got a number to enter my positive results in the app.
+I'm a construction Project Manager and have been on jobsites with lots of COVID cases, and have worked at retirement communities with outbreaks.
+I never got a notification that I may have been exposed.
+I assume this is largely due to the barriers in entering positive results.
+Neat idea, but terrible execution.<br> :date: __2021-02-23 01:09:28__

 > Stopped checking for exposures 1 week ago.
 Is there an update or fix coming?
 When will it be compatible with the other state apps?<br> :date: __2021-02-11 00:34:09__